DIG THIS

 Often due to over or underwatering or possible mineral buildup from hard tap water.
 A little tricky!

-Try using distilled or filtered water for a Pothos plant.
 Although it is drought-tolerant, it still needs hydration once in awhile!
 Check the soil moisture and adjust your watering schedule.

 Keep out of direct sunlight to avoid possible leaf scorch.